cloew/VocabTester/README.md

 VocabTester
 ===========

-A web-based project to hel with learning and retaining vocabulary when learning other languages
+A web-based project to help with learning and retaining vocabulary when learning other languages